dariovas/dai-lab-http-infrastructure/README.md

 ### Dashboard Traefix
 Traefik provides a dashboard on which we can found the different routers and services configured.

-It allows us to monitor and configure the services, the routes, the routage rules, and so on.
+It allows us to monitor the services, the routes, the routage rules, and so on.

 It is accessible through this URL : http://localhost:8080/dashboard

 ## Scalability and load balancing
 ### Configuration
-To start multiple instances of the containers with docker compose, the deploy option has been defined under services in which the scalability is useful.
+To start multiple instances of the containers with docker compose, the `deploy` option has been defined under services in which the scalability is useful.

-The replicas parameter of the deploy option describes number of instances to be created when running "docker compose up".
+The `replicas` parameter of the deploy option describes number of instances to be created when running "docker compose up".

 The configuration can be found in the [compose.yaml file](./compose.yaml).

-To see if it is working, you can check the access.log file mounted locally in the reverse_proxy folder, then you can see that the reverse proxy redirects the requests on different instances :
+To see if it works, you can check the access.log file mounted locally in the reverse_proxy folder, then you can see that the reverse proxy redirects the requests on different instances :
 ```
 [29/Dec/2023:13:05:48 +0100] "GET / HTTP/1.1" 304 0 "-" "-" 1 "staticWeb-router@docker" "http://172.27.0.7:80" 2ms
 [29/Dec/2023:13:05:52 +0100] "GET /api/bars HTTP/1.1" 200 675 "-" "-" 2 "api-router@docker" "http://172.27.0.6:80" 146ms